anishjha93/zerocode-wiki/Testing-REST-apis-with-ZeroCode-JSON-based-BDD-test-framework-lib.md

 * Working examples of various use cases are here.

-* You can use place holders for various outcomes if you need.
+* You can use place holders for various outcomes when you need.

 * Examples of some features are here